clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 ==============================

 The ZFS module will not load automatically at boot.
-Load the zfs.ko module at boot time by with systemd.
+Load the zfs.ko module at boot time with systemd.

 First, allow unsigned modules: